Claims Under the Federal Tort Claims Act

-A claim against the United States, predicated on a negligent or wrongful act or omission of an employee of the Department of Veterans Affairs acting within the scope of his or her employment, may be filed by the injured person or his or her legal representative using Standard Form 95, Claim for Damage, Injury, or Death; however, use of the SF 95 is not mandatory, so long as the requirements are met that there is a signature of the appropriate claimant, sufficient information to investigate the allegation, and a sum certain demand.
-The completed and signed claim should be submitted directly to the Regional Counsel having jurisdiction of the area wherein the occurrence complained of took place.
-A tort claim must be filed within two years of the date the claim accrued.
+A tort claim against the United States, based on a negligent or wrongful act or omission of an employee of the Department of Veterans Affairs acting within the scope of his or her employment, may be filed by the injured person or his or her legal representative usingStandard Form 95, Claim for Damage, Injury, or Death; however, use of the SF 95 is not mandatory as long as the following requirements are met: 1) detailed allegation; 2) sum certain (total dollar amount claimed in damages); and 3) signature of appropriate claimant.
+A tort claim must be received by the proper Agency within two years of the date the claim accrued.

 Once you have completed the claim form and ensured it complies with the above, please mail to the following address: